Sinfull2005/Restaurant-Billing-System/README.md

 3. database- mysql

 features:
+1. Secure user login via password authentication
-1. In built menu
+2. In built menu
-2. automatically adds the bill records to the database and allows you to see them directly
+3. automatically adds the bill records to the database and allows you to see them directly
-3. creates the database and the table automatically when run in a new system
+4. creates the database and the table automatically when run in a new system